lrdj/cc/_memories/my-columbia-bathroom-grafitti.md

 ---
 # Bathroom Grafitti

-This in response to your solicitation: "What's the bestÃ¢â¬âdippiest, funniest, most brilliantÃ¢â¬âstudent comment you heard at Columbia?"
+This in response to your solicitation: "What's the best, dippiest, funniest, most brilliant student comment you heard at Columbia?"

-"More people died at Chapaquiddick than at Three Mile Island."  -Anonymous
+> "More people died at Chapaquiddick than at Three Mile Island."  -Anonymous